-Now all the unique values from the column have been selected to a separate location.
-Now use the previous COUNTIF formula
+Now, we can see all the unique values from the column to a separate location in the F6:F12 range.

 You need to use the criteria from this extracted column in order to get the occurrence number for each of the values.

-This COUNTIF formula can be used for number values as well.
+This COUNTIF formula can be used for numeric values as well.

-Please keep in mind, from here on we will extract the values to separate locations using the Sort & Filter option before using any formula.
+Note: Please keep in mind, from here on we will extract the unique values to separate locations using the Sort & Filter option before using any formula.

 We can find out the number of occurrences for each value using SUM and EXACT functions as well.